alefore/weblog/edge-correctness.md

 where each change has only a trivial set of consequences.
-Once programs reach a certain complexity, there's no substitute for being able to automatically validate a large set of expectations.
+Once programs reach a certain complexity, there's no substitute for being able to automatically validate the entire set of expectations that you've articulated as tests.

 ## Challenges